KeithChenYong/AI-ML-Imperial-College-Business-School/README.md

 Best performing trend is as shown below using tensorflow.
 It is observed that, despite 20 attempts to tune the hyperparameters, the trend remains more or less similarly structured.
 ![Best trending tensorflow](./images/90days_best_trend_tensorflow.png)

-In conclusion, LSTM using pytorch best represents the predicted stock price and thus allowing trades to be considered.
+In conclusion, LSTM using both tensorflow and pytorch to represents the predicted stock price has at least 1 day which was wrongly predicted.
+However considered a prediction of 5 days, the model accurately predicted 80% of the direction and thus allowing trades to be considered.

 ## (OPTIONAL: CONTACT DETAILS)
 linkedin.com/in/keithchenyong